-Total solar eclipse.
-Composite sequence showing the Sun moving through the sky from top left to lower right during the total solar eclipse of 1 August 2008.
+Total solar eclipse Novosibirsk, Russia, on 1st August 2008.
 Total solar eclipses occur when the Moon passes directly in front of the Sun.
 They usually occur less than once a year, and can only be seen from a small area of the Earth's surface.
 Totality (centre) lasted for over 2 minutes at around 17:45 local time.
-Photographed on the shores of the Ob Sea, near Novosibirsk, Russia.

 Model release not required.
 Property release not available.